Am I a water supplier?

 • a water supply that is only used for stock or irrigation

-The Water Services Act 2021 is concerned with water used for human consumption and other related purposes like oral hygiene, preparing food and drink, or washing utensils.
+The Act relates to water that people drink or use to maintain their personal hygiene, prepare food and drink, or wash dishes.
 Water that isn’t used for these purposes is not ‘drinking water’ and is not subject to the Act.
-Bottled water regulated under the Food Act 2014 is also excluded.

 What do I do if I'm a water supplier?